 If you’ve been fighting with the scale for most of your adult life like I have, trying everything from counting calories to tracking points, all with the goal of getting magazine cover skinny, I have just one thing to ask of you; please stop!

-First of all, I don’t have to tell you that everyone who graces the cover of a magazine is airbrushed to perfection—from flawless skin and perfect hair, not to mention completely toned thighs, hips and waist.
+First of all, I don’t have to tell you that everyone who graces the cover of a magazine is airbrushed to perfection—from flawless skin and perfect hair, not to mention completely toned thighs, hips, and waist.
 Second, perfection is an illusion and one that our daughters (and us too?) are drawn to—yes, these magazine covers can be the seeds of eating disorders.
-It’s distressing, it’s dishonest and yet, this who we compare our thighs to—these impossibly perfect women that don’t (really) even exist!
+It’s distressing, it’s dishonest and yet, this is who we compare our thighs to—these impossibly perfect women that don’t (really) even exist!

-I know for fact, that when you blend a plan with a support community, that changing anything is way more likely to be successful.
-And when it comes to eating healthier and incorporating good food as a lifestyle (with the happy result of weight loss, pretty skin and feeling great), I have seen our 30 Day Paleo Challenge completely change lives—see what Linda says:
+I know for fact, that when you blend a plan with a support community, changing anything is way more likely to be successful.
+And when it comes to eating healthier and incorporating good food as a lifestyle (with the happy result of weight loss, pretty skin, and feeling great), I have seen our 30 Day Paleo Challenge completely change lives—see what Linda says: